 Chronic pain can have a significant impact on everyday life and mental health.
 Therapy has been shown to be an effective method for dealing with chronic pain.
 Having a psychologist specially trained to help individuals cope with chronic pain can give you the tools you need to manage chronic pain more effectively.

-If you have tried everything and nothing seems to be helping resolve your personal and psychological problems it is often a very good idea to plan to have a psychological assessment.
-You do not need a referral to see a psychologist for an assessment or counselling.
+If you have tried everything and nothing seems to be helping resolve your personal and psychological problems it is often a very good idea to plan to have a general psychological assessment.
+You do not need a referral to see a psychologist for an general assessment or counselling.